 For example, let’s say an employee who faces a small technical problem, which can be remedied by a direct supervisor, instead decides to report to the district manager for help.
 Communication fluidity, in this case, results in the comfort of the individual to skip organizational levels.

-The Dichotomy of Communications
+The Dichotomy of Organizational Communication

 This is the dichotomy.
 There are instances in which senior management should and should not be immediately notified of issues that may be solved by other people within an organization.